-- Proper Chimpanzee Trekking Wear and Gear: Long Trousers, a long-sleeved Shirt, Waterproof Hiking Boots are well worn in.
-A hat, a wide-brimmed hat is the best.
+- Proper Chimpanzee Trekking Wear and Gear: Long Trousers, a long-sleeved Shirt, and Waterproof Hiking Boots are well-worn.
+A hat, a wide-brimmed hat, is the best.
 Thick socks that you can tuck your socks into for protection.
 You will need extra face masks.
-We will provide you with a Walking Stick for the trek.
+We will provide you with a Walking Stick for the Trek.

-- Have a comfortable waterproof Daypack: We suggest that you have a light daypack to put your lunch that you obtain from the lodge.
-We supply two liters of water, Photographic Equipment, insect repellent, which repels the mosquitoes (keep in a Ziplock bag).
-Add a small bottle of sanitizer and keep it light since you will carry it in and out.
+- Have a comfortable waterproof Daypack: We suggest that you have a light daypack to put the lunch that you obtain from the lodge.
+We supply two liters of water, Photographic Equipment, and insect repellent, which repels the mosquitoes (keep in a Ziplock bag).
+Add a small sanitizer bottle and keep it light since you will carry it in and out

-- Cancel the Trek if you are ill: If you are sick with flu, cough, cold, stomach ailment, be a Hero, and for the sake of the primates, do not trek.
+- Cancel the Trek if you are ill: If you are sick with flu, cough, cold, or stomach ailment, be a Hero, and for the sake of the primates, do not trek.
 We have had two clients that have done so.
-Surveys have shown that most continue with the trek even if they are ill.
-We suggest that, for the sake of the Chimpanzees, that you cancel the day.
+Surveys have shown that most continue the Trek even if ill.
+We suggest that, for the sake of the Chimpanzees, you cancel the day.

 Chimpanzee Trekking Briefing and Orientation:

-Your Chimpanzee Trek begins with a Briefing and Orientation at the trailhead where your Trek begins and ends.
-Besides wearing the right clothing, masks are required.
+Your Chimpanzee Trek begins with a Briefing and Orientation at the trailhead, where your Trek begins and ends.
+Besides wearing the proper clothing, masks are required.
 Handwashing Stations are there, and you are required to wash your hands or sanitize them upon arrival.
-Please the distancing rule of two meters or six feet.
+Please follow the distancing rule of two meters or six feet.

-- The maximum number of Trekkers is six: Only six trekkers are allowed, and the minimum age is fifteen.
+- The maximum number of Trekkers is 12: Only six are allowed, and the minimum age is fifteen.

 - Temperature Screening: The mandatory temperature screening using non-contact infra-red thermometers at the critical tourism

-- The Trekking Briefing: The Ranger that will lead on the Trek is the one that will brief before heading out.
-You will be given instructions on conducting yourself on and trek and during the actual Chimpanzee Encounter.
+- The Trekking Briefing: The Ranger that will lead the Trek is the one that will brief before heading out.
+You will be instructed to conduct yourself on and Trek during the Chimpanzee Encounter.

-- If you are ill: Tourists, and staff, during the briefing, are observed to be sick shall not be allowed to track the Chimpanzee.
-These include anyone with signs of flu and those who report having diarrhea, stomach upsets, and malaria, among others.
+- If you are ill: Tourists and staff, during the briefing, are observed to be sick and shall not be allowed to track the Chimpanzee.
+These include anyone with signs of flu and those who report having diarrhea, stomach upsets, and malaria.

-- Face Masks must be worn: Tourists, Ranger, all must wear fresh masks on the trek.
-Two masks are required for the trek.
+- Face Masks must be worn: Tourists and Rangers must wear fresh masks on the Trek.
+Two shows are required for the tour.

 During the Trek in and out:

-- Follow the instructions of the Rangers: The rangers know what is best in the wild.
+- Follow the Rangers’ instructions: The Rangers know what is best in the wild.
 They also want you to have a memorable experience.
-Follow the leading along tracking trails and stick to the group for both your safety, but even so that you can listen to him explain the attractions seen along the way to the Chimpanzees.
+Follow the leading along tracking trails and stick to the group for your safety, but even so that you can listen to him explain the attractions seen along the way to the Chimpanzees.

-- Keep your Voice low: You are requested to keep your voices at a low volume as you head to track the Chimpanzees and even be quieter when you finally meet them.
+- Keep your voice low: You are requested to keep your voice at a low volume as you head to track the Chimpanzees and even be quieter when you finally meet them.
 It is so that you do not disrupt their peace and allow you to enjoy other wildlife species along the trail, especially the birds, golden monkeys, and butterflies.

-- Keep a two-meter distance from others on the Trail: This is one of those enforced rules.
-Please a distance of two meters or six feet from others.
+- Keep a two-meter distance from others on the Trail: This is an enforced rule.
+Please have a span of two meters or six feet from others.

 - Breaks on the Trail: Wearing a mask on a longer hike can be exhausting for some.
-Fresh it will be taken on the way in and out of the forest.
+Fresh, it will be taken in and out of the forest.
 Social distancing will be enforced during breaks on the trail.

-- Do not pick flowers, plants: Leave everything as you find it.
-Do not pick flowers, plants, roots.
+- Do not pick flowers or plants: Leave everything as you find it.
+Do not pick flowers, plants, or roots.
 Only leave your footprints behind.
 The only to take with you are pictures.

-- Final Instructions before the Chimpanzee Encounter: Just before you come near the Chimpanzees, you will be given some last-minute instructions.
+- Final Instructions Before the Chimpanzee Encounter: Before you come near the Chimpanzees, you will be given some last-minute instructions.
 You will be asked to sanitize your hands once more.

 - Medical Issues: If a tourist or accompanying team members experience a health-related problem, UWA staff shall apply the established evacuation and first aid guidelines to move the affected individual from the field.

-- Medical Emergency: In the case, a Trekker or accompanying members of the team experiences a health-related problem, UWA staff shall apply the established evacuation and first aid guidelines to move the affected individual from the field to the nearest hospital or clinic.
+- Medical Emergency: If a Trekker or accompanying team members experiences a health-related problem, UWA staff shall apply the established evacuation and first aid guidelines to move the affected individual from the field to the nearest hospital or clinic.

 - DO NOT LITTER!
 Pack it in and pack it out: Like in any national park or protected area, you are advised to keep any form of garbage with you.
 If you have a backpack, please put all trash into it, and you can always empty it at a designated disposal point when you return to the briefing area.

-- Using the Toilet on the trail: Should you need to use the toilet, please speak to a ranger to advise you accordingly on how to do it ecologically.
+- Using the Toilet on the trail: Should you need to use the Toilet, please speak to a ranger to advise you on how to do it ecologically.

 When you are with the Chimpanzees

-- Keep a ten-meter Distance: You are required to keep a distance of ten meters from where the mountain Chimpanzee family is.
+- Keep a ten-meter Distance: You must keep a distance of ten meters from where the mountain Chimpanzee family is.
 This distance is maintained to reduce the chance of transmission of diseases such as COVID-19.
 Infections can spread to the Chimpanzees or from Chimpanzees to humans.

 - No Provoking of our closest cousins: No taunting the chimpanzees.